Adapting To The New “Normal”

 Life/Work Balance and the Connectivity Challenge

-One of the hardest aspects of this transition is dealing with the changes to life/work balance.
+One of the hardest aspects of transitioning to remote work is dealing with the changes to life/work balance.
 Not having that physical and mental separation any more can be challenging psychologically, and can lead to frustrations among individuals.
 Colleagues may feel that they have to work longer hours since they are at home, or feel stressed by the distractions of home life while they work.
 Hopefully, this new age of work will allow us all to rethink some of our notions about work and life, and to reject some of the past policies that no longer work.
 In short, we all need to be a bit more flexible.
 However, for that to happen there needs to be connectivity and trust.

 Individuals need to be able to trust one another and the organization they are working for.
 Of course this was true before, but now that teams are separated is more important than ever.
-Team building activities that foster more channels of communication and connectivity between individuals and their coworkers–so that they are able to share their thoughts, streses, worries, and ideas–will help team members engage more optimistically and openly with creating a healthy work/life balance.
+Team building activities that foster more channels of communication and connectivity between individuals and their coworkers–so that they are able to share their thoughts, streeses, worries, and ideas–will help team members engage more optimistically and openly with creating a healthy work/life balance.
 In this way, team building will also take on a more diffuse, voluntary, and less top-down pattern, which is more fitting to work-from-home routines.

 Invite Japan, for example, has a channel on slack devoted to social communication.
 People share photos of their lunch or just generally chat about fun things that happen to them.
 This allows us to create some of those missing social lines of communication that we used to get at work.
 Similarly, when we test our online team building activities with each other, even short ones, we create more opportunities for interaction and spaces for connectivity.
 This reverberates in our meetings and other work, where we are able to communicate more easily and trust each other with tasks, help, and advice.